virtulis/ujsx/README.md

 (this is what `ujsx()` falls back to if there is no `window`).

+## Intermediate object

+    interface UJSXObject {
+        // tag name, lowercase
+        tag: string;
+        // attribute map, lowercase names
+        attributes: { [key: string]: any };
+        // children (UJSXObject, Element, string, etc)
+        children: any[];
+    }

+It's safe to modify this object in any way possible.
+You can also deep clone it or create it manually as long as all three keys are present and not void.

 ## Usage with TypeScript in .tsx files

     {